Ingredients

 Meanwhile, heat a large saucepan over medium-high heat.
 Add the mustard seeds and cook until fragrant, about a minute.

-Add vegetable stock and simmer for 5 minutes.
+Add vegetable broth and simmer for 5 minutes.
 Turn off the heat and set aside.

 Meanwhile, toast the sunflower seeds: Heat a small stovetop pan over medium heat.
 Add the sunflower seeds and toast, tossing occasionally, for 1–2 minutes until they’re golden brown.
 Remove from heat and set aside.

-Once the roasted sweet potatoes and carrots are finished cooking, transfer them to the saucepan with the onions and garlic.
-Bring the sweet potatoes, carrot and onion mixture to a boil then turn down heat to simmer for 5 minutes.
+Once the sweet potatoes and carrots are finished roasting, transfer them to the saucepan with the onions and garlic.
+Bring the sweet potato, carrot, and onion mixture to a boil, then turn down heat to simmer for 5 minutes.

 Transfer the soup to a blender and blend until very smooth.
 You may need to do this in 2–3 batches.
 If needed, add more vegetable broth to reach the consistency you desire.
 Alternatively, use an immersion blender to keep everything in one place.

-Ladle the soup into bowls and garnish with the toasted sunflower seeds on top.
-Scatter some microgreens on each bowl.
+Ladle the soup into bowls and garnish with the toasted sunflower seeds.
+Scatter some microgreens on top of each bowl.

 Chef's Notes